-Since 2004, GEOMAR and INDP have been closely collaborating in the field of marine sciences and jointly operated an ocean observatory.
-Interdisciplinary field campaigns as well as long-term observations of the earth system in the tropical northeast Atlantic are carried out together.
+Since 2004, GEOMAR and INDP have been closely collaborating in the field of marine sciences and jointly operating an ocean observatory.
+Interdisciplinary field campaigns as well as long-term observations of the coupled ocean-atmosphere system in the tropical northeast Atlantic are carried out together.
 This region has a far-reaching significance for global processes driving climate variability and change both in the oceans and in the atmosphere.
 This scientific relevance of the tropics, however, is contrasted by a severe lack of scientific infrastructure and long-term observations.
-From the beginning of the cooperation between GEOMAR and INDP, the Cape Verde Ocean Observatory (CVOO), located at 100km northeast off the Island of São Vicente has been linked to the Cape Verde Atmospheric Observatory (CVAO) located in Calhau on São Vicente, a German-British-Cabo Verdean consortium.
+From the beginning of the cooperation between GEOMAR and INDP, the Cape Verde Ocean Observatory (CVOO), located at 100 km northeast off the Island of São Vicente has been linked to the Cape Verde Atmospheric Observatory (CVAO) located in Calhau on São Vicente, a German-British-Cabo Verdean consortium.
 These two observatories provide a unique opportunity to explore greenhouse biogeochemical interactions between ocean and atmosphere.